 4. How can I buy Nifty 50 stocks?

-You can buy any of the stocks listed in the Nifty 50 companies list, directly from the stock market using your demat account.
-As these companies trade actively on the National stock exchange (NSE), you can purchase these companies through stockbrokers using your demat account.
+You can buy any of the stocks listed in the Nifty 50 companies list, directly from the stock market using your Demat account.
+As these companies trade actively on the National stock exchange (NSE), you can purchase these companies through stockbrokers using your Demat account.
 Else, if you want to invest in the entire Nifty 50 companies list, you can invest in Nifty 50 Index funds (offered by various AMCs in India), whose portfolio replicates the stock constituents of Nifty 50 stocks.

 Eligibility Criteria for Selection of Constituent Stocks:

 i.
 Market impact cost is the best measure of the liquidity of a stock.
 It accurately reflects the costs faced when actually trading an index.
 For a stock to qualify for possible inclusion into the NIFTY50, have traded at an average impact cost of 0.50% or less during the last six months for 90% of the observations, for the basket size of Rs.
 100 Million.